 Visiting galleries can be a fantastic way for artists to boost their creativity.
 By exposing themselves to the work of other artists, they can gain new ideas and inspiration for their work.

 They can also learn about different techniques, mediums, and subject matter, potentially leading to experimentation in their practice.

 In addition, being in the presence of art can often spark new insights and ideas, even outside of the gallery setting.
 Visiting art galleries is also an excellent opportunity for networking and connecting with other artists through group shows or attending artist talks and events.
-Overall, striving to visit galleries regularly is an effective way for artists to refresh and expand their creative mindset continuously.
+Overall, striving to visit galleries regularly is an effective way for artists to continuously refresh and expand their creative mindset.